websights

 Defining the Wind Conditions

-Wind conditions can be defined in two ways, either by uploading data in the form of a .stat file (common for downloading wind data from external sources) or by automatically accessing it based on the location from our connected database with meteoblue.
+Wind conditions can be defined in two ways, either by uploading data in the form of a .stat file (common for downloading wind data from external sources) or by automatically accessing it based on the location from our connected database with Meteoblue.
 Under either of these methods, the first step is to type in a location.
-The more accurate this is, the more precise the weather data can be provided if importing from meteoblue (London versus 34 Park St, London SE1 XXX for example).
+The more accurate this is, the more precise the weather data can be provided if importing from Meteoblue (London versus 34 Park St, London SE1 XXX for example).

 wind conditions feature in pwc to access the wind data for specific locations